platformsh/platformsh-docs/sites/platform/src/domains/cdn/_index.md

 The procedure can vary depending on your CDN.
 Contact your CDN provider for specific assistance.

-Note that client-authenticated TLS is a mutual authentication process.
+Note that mTLS is a mutual authentication process.
 It allows your CDN to check that it's communicating with your {{% vendor/name %}} server and vice versa.
 So in addition to the CA certificate supplied by your CDN provider,